Table of Contents Show

 You haven’t got the cash reserves to get your home in marketable condition.You haven’t got the cash reserves to get your home in marketable condition.

-Any homeowner with high hopes of getting top price for their home will first need to get it in top condition.
+Any homeowner with high hopes of getting top price for their home will first need to be in top condition.
 This costs money, and if your home needs repairs and renovations before it’s market-ready, it may not be worth it.
 This presents a tough dilemma for homeowners looking to sell because they can’t keep up with their home expenses.
 One solution might be to list your home “as-is” and look for an all-cash buyer.
 This removes the problem of attracting the right buyers but still means you’ll be selling for less than the home could potentially go for.
 Depending on your situation, this could be a sign that it’s better to hold for the time being.

 You stand to benefit more from keeping the home as a rentalYou stand to benefit more from keeping the home as a rental

 Not everyone looking to sell do so because they’re in financial distress.
 For many, it’s simply because of a change in life circumstances.
 For instance, a new job offering requires a move or the arrival of your first-born child.
 So long as you’re not under intense financial pressure to sell now, there’s no need to risk taking a loss by selling in an unfavorable market.
 In fact, it may even be more beneficial to keep your first home and use it as a rental property once you’ve found a new home.
 You could even move into a smaller rental for the time being so you can start renting out right away.
 With time, your money from becoming a landlord can go towards a down payment on your new home.

 Final ThoughtsFinal Thoughts